 Begin by cooking the onions in olive oil until soft.
 Add the carrots, garlic, smoked paprika and cumin and cook until fragrant, a few minutes.

-Add the broth, lentils, thyme, bay leaves, salt, and pepper.
+Add the broth, tomatoes, lentils, thyme, bay leaves, salt, and pepper.

 Bring to a boil, then reduce the heat and simmer for 10 minutes.
 Add the chickpeas and continue cooking 10 minutes more.